Evelyn Brent: Career

 Paramount launched her tenure at the company with the lead in the popular shopgirl comedy Love 'Em and Leave 'Em, where her screen impact overshadowed by the appearance of Louise Brooks as Brent's younger sister.

-Josef Von Sternberg, an acquaintance from her time in British films and a fan of her FBO series of crook pictures, cast her as "Feathers" (over the objections of Paramount executives, who preferred Estelle Taylor for the role) in the gangster epic Underworld (1927).
+Josef Von Sternberg, an acquaintance from her time in British films and a fan of her FBO series of crook pictures, cast her as Feathers (over the objections of Paramount executives, who preferred Estelle Taylor for the role) in the gangster epic Underworld (1927) which became her real break in Hollywood.

-Brent appeared in Von Sternberg's The Last Command (1928), an epic war drama starring Emil Jannings and William Powell.
-Von Sternberg worked with her for the third (and last) time in The Drag Net (1928), which reunited her with her Underworld co-star George Bancroft.
+Brent appeared in Von Sternberg's The Last Command (1928), an epic drama starring Emil Jannings and William Powell.
+Von Sternberg worked with her for the third and last time in The Drag Net (1928), which reunited her with her Underworld co-star George Bancroft.

 In-between and after her series of films with Von Sternberg, Paramount cast Brent in a string of pictures that sustained her popularity, including a sequel to 1926's hit Beau Geste called Beau Sabreur, the melodrama His Tiger Wife, and her last silent film The Mating Call for director James Cruze.

-Brent was later cast as the female lead in Paramount's first all-talking picture Interference.
-She was then loaned out to Universal Pictures for the musical-drama Broadway, which ran for two years.
+Brent was cast as the female lead in Paramount's first all-talking picture Interference.
+She was loaned to Universal Pictures for the musical-drama Broadway, which ran for two years.
 Her Paramount contract had about a year left to run, and she appeared in Paramount on Parade.

 Brent played major roles in several features, most notably The Silver Horde.

 By the early part of the 1930s, she was working in secondary roles in a variety of films as well as touring with vaudeville shows.
 In 1936, she played William Boyd's love interest/femme fatale in Hopalong Cassidy Returns.
 However, by 1941, she was no longer in demand by major studios, and she found work at smaller, low-budget studios.

-Evelyn Brent photographed attractively opposite leading men who were also at advanced ages and later stages in their careers: Jack Holt in the Columbia serial Holt of the Secret Service, Neil Hamilton in PRC's production Dangerous Lady, and Lee Tracy in the same studio's The Payoff.
+Evelyn Brent photographed attractively with leading men who were at advanced ages and later stages in their careers: Jack Holt in the Columbia serial Holt of the Secret Service, Neil Hamilton in PRC's production Dangerous Lady, and Lee Tracy in the same studio's The Payoff.
 In the early 1940s, she worked in action features for Paramount, produced by Pine-Thomas Productions.
-Veteran director William Beaudine cast her in many productions as well, including Emergency Landing (1941), Bowery Champs (1944), The Golden Eye (1948), and Again Pioneers (1950).
+VDirector William Beaudine cast her in many productions, including Emergency Landing (1941), Bowery Champs (1944), The Golden Eye (1948), and Again Pioneers (1950).
 After performing in more than 120 films, she retired from acting in 1950 and worked for a number of years as an actor's agent.

-She returned to acting in television's Wagon Train for one episode in 1960, "The Lita Foladaire Story", starring Ward Bond and Diane Brewster.
-Brent played a housekeeper and her appearance had changed radically.
+She returned to acting in television's Wagon Train 1960 S3 E14 "The Lita Foladaire Story".
+Brent played the housekeeper Mrs. Simmons, and her appearance had changed radically.